 Founder and President of Baja California Spay-Neuter Foundation

 A former Director of Technologies at a major Fortune 500 company in the U.S. Robin left the corporate world in 2007 to move to Mexico with her husband.
 As a lifelong animal lover, she initially volunteered at the City Dog Pound but soon realized that focused efforts on the animal overpopulation problem would have a much greater impact on the community in the long term.
 For 4 years she held the role of Executive Director for the Give Some Life Foundation, during which time over 10,000 animals were sterilized.
 Upon receiving notice that GSL foundation would be dissolving at year end 2013, Robin eagerly began to create a new low-cost spay neuter foundation so this necessary work would continue in Baja.
-In addition to caring for her own 5 dogs, Robin also finds time to participate in the Rosarito Animal Protection Committee, foster sick, abandoned puppies and street dogs at her home.
+In addition to caring for her own 7 dogs, Robin also finds time to participate in the Rosarito Animal Protection Committee, foster sick, abandoned puppies and street dogs at her home.
 She says ‘I had to retire to find my purpose.’